project-forth-works/project-forth-works/User-Applications/Simulations/COZY simulation/README.md

 In other words: an agent moves to the alternative locations if there are more equals ajoining that location.

-On a Raspberry Pi 3b+ the program perfoms around 0.5 milion loops per second.
-And at the start of the simuation the agents move rapidly.
-But nice bubble like shapes start appearing after 50-75 bilion loops.
+On a Raspberry Pi 3b+ the program performs around 0.5 milion loops per second.
+At the start of the simuation the agents move rapidly.
+But than the speed of change slows down.
+Reaching the end result, more or less bubble like shapes, is stable after 50-75 bilion loops.
 That takes 1-1.5 days on a Raspberry 3b+.
 Fortunately the Raspberry does not consume a lot of power.